shopware5/devdocs/source/developers-guide/backend-components/associations/index.md

 The following tasks are necessary to use the `OneToOne` association using the Shopware backend components:

 * Implement the association in the product model
-* Integration of the attribute model
+* Integrate the attribute model
-* Definition of the attribute view
+* Define the attribute view
-* Definition of where the attribute view should be displayed
+* Define where the attribute view should be displayed

 First, you have to extend the product model by adding the association and create a new file containing the attribute model in `SwagProduct/Views/backend/swag_product/model/attribute.js`: